Fionn eä Vanwi

 But it availed him not.

 There was battle in the air through all the day and through all the night of dark doubt.
-Pazlaghl faced Young Purple when his contingent was erased and he was forced to duel the mighty drake.
+Pazlaghl, solitary in the field, faced Young Purple; around him were the scorched bodies of his house thanes.
 That day is of sorrow for the Dwarrow, for their King fell.
 But the things of Evil do not take pride in that day, either, for Young Purple was slain, and his corpse was torn to shreds by the Eagles.
 Kauotoc, in his retreat, was pierced by the blade of Kullervo, and with his death sighs he cursed the hero and his wife, who was called Eílean and was Kautoc's daughter, and Kullervo's tale ended in tragedy.

 The stars fell from their place that day, and they struck the earth with a terrible noise.
 And they say that figures like Men, but brilliant as the Day, strove with the gods and killed and dirtied themselves in the rivers of blood.
-The moon was awful and round, that night.
-It beheld a fearsome light, and the Eastern Elves have feared it ever since.
+The moon shone awful and round.
+It beheld a fearsome light, and the Eastern Elves would hate it forever afterwards.

 The End of the Elves

-But before the rising of the Sun, Amandil slew Volveya, mightiest of dragons, and cast him from the sky; and he fell upon the towers of Ballag, and the city was destroyed entirely, and nothing grows there to this day.
+But before the rising of the Sun, Detheril slew Volveya, mightiest of dragons, and cast him from the sky; and he fell upon the towers of Ballag, and the city was destroyed entirely, and nothing grows there to this day.
 The Sun arose, and the Hosts of the Heavens were victorious, and well-nigh all the dragons were killed.
-Then the gods came to the Iron Fort of Gevurah, and they unroofed his pits.
-Gevurah fled, and he begged for peace and pardon.
+Then the gods came to the Iron Fort of Gendûet, and they unroofed his pits.
+Gendûet fled, and he begged for peace and pardon.
 But they hewed his feet from under him, and he was hurled upon his face.

 They tied the Traitor God in the chains of Hlinip.
 Then the Hosts of Heaven left across the sea on their many ships.
 The Elves of the West and East were granted welcome by Fionn eä Vanwi, who spoke for the gods, and he told them that they would wait in the Halls of Ciborium for their appointed judgment of deed and word.